 This course is primarily concerned with the exposition of the common law principles and the regulatory regime governing the most common forms of business undertaking in South Africa.
 These forms of business undertaking are divided primarily into unincorporated and incorporated business undertakings.
 The common forms of unincorporated business undertaking in South Africa are sole proprietorships, partnerships and business trusts.
-Companies and close corporations are the primary forms of incorporated business undertaking are covered in the syllabus of this course, although some aspects are entirely self-study.
+Companies and close corporations are the primary forms of incorporated business undertakings in South Africa.
+All these forms of business undertaking are covered in the syllabus of this course, although some aspects are entirely self-study.